Gappu824/aura-ai-hackathon/README.md

 2.  **Invent and Simplify:** 🛠️
     * **Dual-Engine Innovation:** Our dual-engine approach is a novel invention, holistically tackling both clarity and authenticity for a more comprehensive trust signal.
-    * **Strategic AI Pivot (Backend):** We demonstrated mature engineering judgment by initially exploring custom SageMaker models, but strategically **pivoted to leveraging powerful pre-trained Large Language Models (LLMs) on Bedrock**.
+    * **Strategic AI Pivot (Backend):** I demonstrated mature engineering judgment by initially exploring custom SageMaker models, but strategically **pivoted to leveraging powerful pre-trained Large Language Models (LLMs) on Bedrock**.
 This choice was made due to Bedrock's inherent capabilities in handling nuanced, complex language understanding with limited custom data, showcasing a pragmatic approach to selecting the *right tool for the job*—an optimal balance of accuracy, cost, and speed.
 We utilize **Few-Shot Chain-of-Thought Reasoning** with Bedrock for advanced in-context learning.
-    * **Robust Frontend Deployment (Addressing Complexities):** Our development journey involved iterative exploration of frontend hosting solutions (Amplify, S3/CloudFront static hosting, App Runner).
+    * **Robust Frontend Deployment (Addressing Complexities):** My development journey involved iterative exploration of frontend hosting solutions (Amplify, S3/CloudFront static hosting, App Runner).
 In the face of persistent configuration complexities, we strategically pivoted to a **server-side rendered (SSR) Next.js application designed for deployment directly on AWS Lambda with API Gateway**.
 This approach provided the most robust solution by aiming for:
         * Elimination of CORS issues through same-origin proxying via Next.js rewrites.
         * Reliable environment variable injection at runtime.
         * Leveraging a standard and well-supported Next.js deployment pattern on AWS.